 Preventing Wrongful Convictions

-We conduct interdisciplinary research to understand how scientific evidence is perceived and applied within the criminal legal system by judges, lawyers, jurors, scientists, and the public.
-We focus on making sure the evidence used in criminal cases is based on sound science and clear, reliable information.
-By promoting better forensic practices and legal decision-making, we work to eliminate wrongful convictions, strengthening the fairness of and trust in the criminal legal system.
+We conduct interdisciplinary research to understand how scientific evidence is perceived and used within the criminal legal system by judges, lawyers, jurors, scientists, and the public.
+Our work focuses on ensuring the evidence used in criminal cases is based on sound science and clear, reliable information.
+By promoting better forensic practices and legal decision-making, we aim to eliminate wrongful convictions, strengthening the fairness of and trust in the criminal legal system.

 Our Current Projects